fudoniten/dolores/ARCHITECTURE_DECISIONS.md

 ### Microservices Architecture
 1. **Design Service Interfaces** - Complexity: 6
-   - Define the APIs for each microservice.
+   - Define the APIs for each microservice using OpenAPI specifications.
+   - Ensure each service has a clear contract and versioning strategy.

 2. **Develop Individual Services** - Complexity: 7
-   - Implement the core functionality for each service.
+   - Implement the core functionality for each service using a consistent framework (e.g., Spring Boot for Java services).
+   - Write unit tests to cover critical paths and edge cases.

 3. **Set Up Service Communication** - Complexity: 8
+   - Use a message broker (e.g., RabbitMQ) for asynchronous communication.
-   - Establish communication protocols between services.
+   - Implement RESTful APIs for synchronous communication between services.

 4. **Deploy Services Independently** - Complexity: 5
-   - Configure deployment pipelines for each service.
+   - Use Docker Compose for local development and testing.
+   - Set up Kubernetes for production deployment to manage scaling and service discovery.

 ### CI/CD Pipeline
 1. **Set Up Jenkins Server** - Complexity: 5
+   - Install Jenkins on a dedicated server or use Jenkins Cloud.
-   - Install and configure Jenkins for CI/CD.
+   - Configure Jenkins with necessary plugins for Git integration and Docker support.

 2. **Create Docker Images** - Complexity: 6
-   - Dockerize applications for consistent deployment.
+   - Write Dockerfiles for each application component.
+   - Use multi-stage builds to optimize image size and build time.

 3. **Automate Testing** - Complexity: 7
-   - Integrate automated tests into the CI/CD pipeline.
+   - Integrate unit and integration tests into the Jenkins pipeline.
+   - Use tools like JUnit for Java or PyTest for Python to run tests.

 4. **Implement Deployment Scripts** - Complexity: 6
-   - Write scripts to automate deployment processes.
+   - Use shell scripts or Jenkins Pipeline DSL to automate deployment.
+   - Implement rollback strategies in case of deployment failures.

 ### NoSQL Database Adoption
 1. **Design Data Models** - Complexity: 6
-   - Define the schema for MongoDB collections.
+   - Define the schema for MongoDB collections using Mongoose (for Node.js) or a similar ORM.
+   - Ensure data models are flexible to accommodate future changes.

 2. **Implement Data Access Layer** - Complexity: 7
-   - Develop the code to interact with MongoDB.
+   - Develop a repository pattern to abstract MongoDB operations.
+   - Implement caching strategies to reduce database load.

 3. **Migrate Existing Data** - Complexity: 8
-   - Transfer data from relational databases to MongoDB.
+   - Use ETL tools or custom scripts to migrate data from SQL to MongoDB.
+   - Validate data integrity post-migration with automated checks.

 4. **Optimize Database Performance** - Complexity: 7
-   - Implement indexing and sharding strategies.
+   - Implement indexing on frequently queried fields.
+   - Use MongoDB's sharding capabilities to distribute data across multiple nodes.